The Foolproof Cleansing Method That EVERYONE With Curly Hair Should Try

 Advertisement

-He says that the mix of daily (yep, he recommends this method daily) water and conditioner helps restore the oils that you need.
+The mix of daily (yep, we said daily) water and conditioner helps restore the oils that you need.
 It's so beneficial that over time, your texture can soften up and the curl can loosen, Dickey says.
 "When your parched hair gets softer, you have more porosity," he explains.

 Of course, you also want to be careful of the conditioners that you choose, too.
 Even though most brands proclaim that its shampoos and conditioners are sulfate-free, there are still some that lather: something that you do not want.
 "You don't want to strip it down with shampoos," he adds.

-Keep in mind that this technique was designed by Dickey for curly and kinky textures: threes and fours will get the best results, he says.
+Keep in mind that this is a technique that's meant for curly and kinky textures: threes and fours will get the best results.
 "If you've got straight hair, there's no benefit for conditioning every day," Dickey says.
 "Not unless your hair is color-treated or coarser.
 In that case, the conditioner is better-suited for the ends of hair."

 The Controversy Of It All